benbeiers/data-blog/content/post/stock-sundays-11:15:20/index.md

 projects: ["Stock Sundays"]
 ---

-I've written an R program that uses Moving Average ratios paired with Relative Strength Index to find large-cap stocks with strong momentum at optimal buying times.
-In a weekly blog series, I will give my program's "pick of the week" in addition to its favorite stock from each GICS sector, since equity movement is highly correlated to sector movement.
-Each post will update how the picks have performed relative to sector indices, a strong indicator of success.
+I've written an R program that uses Moving Average ratios weighted by Relative Strength Index to find large-cap stocks with strong momentum at optimal buying times.
+In a weekly blog series, I will give my program's "pick of the week" in addition to its favorite stock from every other GICS sector.
+Each post after this one will update how the stocks have performed relative to sector indices, a strong indicator of success.

 ## Pick of the week: Fedex (FDX)